Amos Lee: Reception

 Lee's "folksy, bluesy sound" has been compared to that of John Prine and Norah Jones.
 His music is said to utilize the "supple funk of his vocals and arid strum of his guitar" while recalling "the low-volume, early-'70s acoustic soul of stars like Bill Withers and Minnie Ripperton".
 A New York Times music critic described Lee as having a "honeyed singing voice – light amber, mildly sweet, a touch of grain" which he features "squarely, without much fuss or undue strain" in his "1970s folk rock and rustic soul" musical song craft.
 According to a music writer at ABC News, Lee "has that folksy, bluesy vibe, with a bit of country twang" and a voice that is "ever soulful".
 Simultaneously Lee has been both lauded and dismissed as the "male Norah Jones" and his lyrics are said to convey "the complexities of everyday emotions" without falling into flowery imagery.
 Lee's songs have appeared on a number of TV shows including House and Parenthood.

+His song "Skipping Stone" was also featured in the soundtrack to the 2006 film My Blueberry Nights.